codalab/codalab-worksheets/docs/CLI-Reference.md

           --force         Delete worksheet even if it is non-empty and frozen.

       wls (wsearch, ws):
-        List worksheets on the current instance matching the given keywords. wls tag=paper           : List worksheets tagged as "paper". wls group=<group_spec>  : List worksheets shared with the group identfied by group_spec. wls .mine               : List my worksheets.
+        List worksheets on the current instance matching the given keywords (returns 10 results by default). wls tag=paper           : List worksheets tagged as "paper". wls group=<group_spec>  : List worksheets shared with the group identfied by group_spec. wls .mine               : List my worksheets.